me and the duke of edinburgh

 That lad there .. !
 The one without a tie or a coat, the one with his hair over his collar, him!

-He walked over quickly and looked down and said hullo, looked hard into the lad’s eyes and asked a few questions – What do you do?
+He walked over and and said hullo, looked hard into the lad’s eyes and asked a few questions – What do you do?
 Where are you from?
 What do you want to be? – and always this half smile on his face.
 Here’s a man worth knowing.

 – and a hundred yards away, behind the wooden barricades where hundreds of people were gathered my mother is shouting – ‘ My son .. !
 He’s talking to MY SON ..!!